For Government Agencies, Non-Profits, and Other Organizations:

 Executive Training Program in Applied Data Analytics for Public Policy

-DSaPP has joined with New York University and the University of Maryland to teach professionals key computer science and data science skills for public policy.
+We have joined with New York University and the University of Maryland to teach professionals key computer science and data science skills for public policy.
 The program includes classes on applied problems, such as “Working with Data on Welfare Recipients” and “Working with Data on Veterans.”
 Find more information at the Executive Program in Applied Data Analytics website.

 The Data Science for Social Good Fellowship (DSSG)

-The DSSG Fellowship is a University of Chicago summer program to train aspiring data scientists to work on data mining, machine learning, big data, and data science projects with social impact.
+The DSSG Fellowship is a summer program to train aspiring data scientists to work on data mining, machine learning, big data, and data science projects with social impact.
 Fellows of the DSSG work with governments, non-profits, and mentors from both industry and academia to work on real-world problems in education, health, energy, public safety, transportation, economic development, international development, and more.
-Over the course of the three months the Fellows spend in Chicago, they build analytical and coding skills as they apply to data science through a combination of seminars and project experience.
+Over the course of the three months the Fellows spend in Pittsburgh, they build analytical and coding skills as they apply to data science through a combination of seminars and project experience.

 Data Science for Social Good Fellowship Training Materials

 Each summer, we host a new cohort of Data Science for Social Good Fellows.
 Throughout the program, we hold classes and provide materials on programming, computer science, math and statistics, machine learning, social science, project scoping and management, privacy, ethics, security, communications, social issues, and more.
 We make many of our training materials available on GitHub.